threegold116/Awesome-Omni-MLLMs/README.md

 ## 🎉 Updates
+- 2025/02/28 We have updated 23 papers in the reading list.
 - 2025/02/20 We have updated 55 papers first in the reading list.
 - 2025/02/15 The second version of our paper has been released, check it on [arxiv](https://doi.org/10.48550/arXiv.2412.11694).
 - 2024/12/16 The first version of our paper is available on [arxiv](https://doi.org/10.48550/arXiv.2412.11694).